wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. Click the **Advanced** link.
 1. In the row that contains the integration that you want to enable or disable, click the three dots and select **Enable** or **Disable**.

-### Deleting AWS Integrations

-To delete one or more integrations:

-- Select the checkboxes next to one or more integrations and click <i class="fa-trash fa"/>.
-- In the row containing the integration you want to delete, click the three dots, select **Delete** and confirm.

 ## Giving Wavefront Global Read-Only Access

 Data flows from AWS to Wavefront only if the account has the required access.
-You have several options.
+You have several options:

 <table style="width: 100%;">
 <colgroup>